iotaledger/wasp/packages/webapi/WEBAPI_OVERVIEW.md

 All number types above 58 bit are unsupported in JavaScript when consumed via JSON.
 Therefore, those types need to be sent as strings by the server.

-Unfortunately, this means the client has to decode these string numbers as a proper integer types.
+Unfortunately, this means the client has to decode these string numbers as a proper integer type.

 The documentation should point out that these strings are actually numbers and should be treated as such.